sugimotoh/seminar2018/README.md

-## These files are for students, not for others.
-## If you'd liked to use them, please inform me.
+# These files are for students, not for others.
+If you'd liked to use them, please inform me.
-Many thanks Hiroyuki.
+Many thanks.